 In an inflated and confident tone, she says she does it exceptionally well.
 It makes clear that she has tried her best to die.
 But the circumstances were not favorable in each of her previous encounters with death.

 I do it so it feels like hell.

 When she claims that death is her “call”, it reveals that she feels no purpose in life other than to die.
 She reveals that her only relief from suffering, emptiness, and numbness was what she experienced in her encounters with her own death.
 But every time she gets a taste of death, she ends up surviving, only to resume her former suffering.

 She feels she is being put on stage when people call her life “a miracle”.
-Plath takes on a tone of sarcasm when she suggests that there should be a charge for looking at her or touching her.
+The sound of these two words just knocks her mind out.
+That’s why Plath takes on a tone of sarcasm when she suggests that there should be a charge for looking at her or touching her.

 So, so, Herr Doktor.